 People with Lyme sometimes find it hard to focus their eyes.
-If glasses aren’t helping your eyesight, it could be a sign of tick-borne illness, Cameron says.
-Learn about the other most dangerous bugs to avoid in the summer.
+If glasses aren’t helping your eyesight, it could be a sign of tick-borne illness, Dr. Cameron says.
+(It’s not just ticks: Learn about the other most dangerous bugs to avoid in the summer.)

 Your period is irregular